 Finally, we can test our new user, type in the following command to end the currently active session:

 And then we log back in by typing in this command in the shell prompt:

 Note: Remember to substitute new_user for your own desired username.

 That’s it, now you have created a new MySQL user and assigned permissions to it.

-Of course, if you are one of our MySQL VPS Hosting customers, you don’t have to create user in MySQL , simply ask our admins, sit back and relax.
+Of course, if you are one of our MySQL VPS Hosting customers, you don’t have to create user in MySQL and grant permissions, simply ask our admins, sit back and relax.
 Our admins will create new user in MySQL for you immediately.